dotnet/android-samples/BasicImmersiveMode/README.md

 ---
 name: Xamarin.Android - Basic Immersive Mode
-description: Provide a more immersive screen experience in your app, by letting users show or hide the status bar
+description: "Provide a more immersive screen experience in your app, by letting users show or hide the status bar"
 page_type: sample
 languages:
 - csharp